-Spring is almost here — time to place your order for this season’s batch of beef, pork, sausage, and bacon!
+Autumn is almost here – time to place your order for this season’s batch of beef, pork, sausage, bacon, and lamb!

 We sell beef, pork, lamb and chicken during our Fall and Spring bulk meat sales.
 In these sales, meat is sold in bulk packages for stocking your freezer for the season.
 We may also host smaller freezer sales where you can buy small quantities of meat, depending on our inventory.
 Join our mailing list to get updates on when the sales are happening and to receive a copy of the order form.

 The college’s dining hall, Gladfelter, serves our beef, pork, and chicken on a regular basis.
 Every Monday and Thursday burgers are served for lunch, and on Fridays pork sausage is served for breakfast.
 Check the daily menu to see when other WWC products are being served.

 The College Bookstore has a freezer stocked with our beef, pork, lamb, and chicken.
 The available products will change with the seasons, so check back regularly if you don’t see what you want.